ThomasM2568/Drone_Project/README.md

 # Drone Project
-Kyllian Cuevas & Thomas Mirbey. \n
+Kyllian Cuevas & Thomas Mirbey.
-Documentation is located in the doc directory in the rar file.
 # Project Constraints, Overview, and Instructions

 This document provides an overview of the project, key constraints, drone behavior, and how to load a new configuration file.